CCEMGroupTCD/DARTassembler/docs/doc_files/part1_getting_started_and_how_to_guides/examples/simple_octahedral_assembly/simple_octahedral_assembly.rst

 Quickstart Guide
 =================================

-Welcome to the Quickstart Guide for DART!
-As an introductory example, we will walk through the process of assembling 100 octahedral Pd(II) complexes with a neutral charge.
-Each complex will consists of one tridentate, one bidentate, and one monodentate ligand, which is referred to as a 3-2-1 topology in DART.
+Welcome to the quickstart guide for DART!

+As an introductory example, we will walk through the process of assembling 100 octahedral Pd(II) complexes with neutral charge.
+Each complex will feature one tridentate, one bidentate, and one monodentate ligand, which is referred to as ``3-2-1`` geometry in DART.

 For now, we will use the entire MetaLig database with 41,018 ligands to assemble the complexes.
-Then, we will learn how to filter down the input ligands to target complexes suitable for your own field of research and to generate those that are more likely to form stable complexes.
+Then, we will learn how to filter down the input ligands in order to target complexes suitable for your own field of research and to generate those that are more likely to form stable complexes.

 Confirming DART Installation